What best practices can be implemented to prevent a 500 error after a failed IMAP connection in PHP?

 Related Questions

-- What potential issues can arise from not using htmlspecialchars() in PHP code, especially when dealing with form inputs?
+- What potential issues can arise when using session variables in PHP for user authentication?